 2. Rinse the site with vinegar to deactivate the toxins and remove the remaining tentacles and nematocysts.
 Others say to wash the area with seawater to deactivate stinging cells.
 Or you can remove tentacles by scraping them with a credit card or other plastic object.

 3. Use hot water or ice packs to reduce the pain duration and intensity.
 Others suggest after removing the tentacles, immerse the affected arm or leg in hot water of 104 to 113°F for at least twenty minutes.
 If other body parts are impacted, a hot shower can be used instead.

-5. Read the comments below for others’ recommendations.
+5. Read over 100 comments below for others’ recommendations.

-Have you been stung by a box jellyfish, and if so, what has worked in terms of treatment?
-Please let us know in comments below.
+Have you been stung by a box jellyfish, and if so, what treatment has been most beneficial?

 Beat of Hawaii photo at Waikiki Beach.